jina-ai/docs/chapters/extend/driver.rst

 In :meth:`_apply_all`,
 We firstly convert each Document in the `DocumentSet` into a `MultimediaDocument`.
-For each instance of the `MultimediaDocument`, we check if the instance has :meth:`modality_content_map` (a python `dict`, where key is the name of the modality, while value is the content of the modality).
+For each instance of the `MultimediaDocument`, we check if the instance has :meth:`modality_content_map` (a Python `dict`, where the key is the name of the modality, while value is the content of the modality).
-If so, we consider it has a valid `MultimediaDocument`.
-And we save the value of the specific Modality into `content_by_modality`.
+If so, we consider it has a valid `MultimediaDocument`, and we save the value of the specific Modality into `content_by_modality`.
-The result will be feed into :meth:`exec_fn` as the input.
+The result will be fed into :meth:`exec_fn` as the input (the bound method of the Executor).

-Since class `MultiModalDriver` is based on `BaseEncodeDriver`, the :meth:`exec_fn` will be bind to the :meth:`encode` method, to encode data from different modalities into embeddings.
+Since the class `MultiModalDriver` is based on `BaseEncodeDriver`, the :meth:`exec_fn` will be bind to the :meth:`encode` method, to encode data from different modalities into embeddings.
-Last but not least, we assign the `embeddings` property of each Document as the encoded vector representation.
+Lastly, we assign the `embeddings` property of each Document as the encoded vector representation.
-And the task of the Driver finished.
+The task of the Driver is now finished.

 .. highlight:: python
 .. code-block:: python